Why The World Doesn't Need A

 Advertisement

-On the other hand, a ladies-led-and-helmed anthology series about soapy feminist friendships, various wealthy burgs' long-hidden secrets, and literally tossing the patriarchy to its demise sounds like my future favourite show.
-Someone tell HBO to make that and leave my favourite beachside pinot grigio drinkers alone.
+On the other hand, a ladies-led-and-helmed anthology series about soapy feminist friendships, various wealthy burgs' long-hidden secrets, and literally tossing the patriarchy to its demise sounds like my future favorite show.
+Someone tell HBO to make that and leave my favorite beachside pinot grigio drinkers alone.

 Read These Stories Next: